Dr. Phil Zimbardo (Don Congjuico)

-He mentioned that this is the boundary that separates the two choices.
-One of those boundaries that can cross this line from good to evil is choice.
+He mentions that these are the boundaries that separate the two choices.
+One of those boundaries that can cross this line from good to evil, is choice.

-“Evil is the exercise of power and for me there are 3 kinds.
-Individual, situational and systematic evil,” he said.
+“Evil is the exercise of power and for me there are three kinds: individual, situational and systematic evil,” he said.

-He then continues to lay out a couple of examples for the certain kinds of evil.
+He then continued to list a couple of examples for the certain kinds of evil.

-Zimbardo then talks about a study by his famous high school classmate, Stanley Milgram.
+Zimbardo then spoke about a study by his famous high school classmate, Stanley Milgram.
 He said that his famous experiment was the first of its kind to “quantify evil.”

 Milgram was a social psychologist who founded and conducted the controversial Milgram Experiment.
 The experiment measured the obedience of participants by an authoritative figure when subjected to a crisis in conscience.

 “Most evil begins with a positive force but this is merely a deception,” Zimbardo said.

 After an initial hypothesis that only one percent of people were considered sadist’s for going all the way up to 450 volts, Milgram’s experiment showed that 65 percent of the participants were willing to go against their better judgment when there was an authoritative figure that told them what to do.

 “Evil begins at 15 volts,” Zimbardo said.
 “We are all powerful agents of social reform.
 We are all capable of being a model for other people to follow.”